Raccoon

 1. As omnivores and opportunistic feeders with impressive foraging ability, they are beneficial to humans because they feed on many potential pest species, such as insects and small rodents, which can otherwise damage native plants and crops.

-2. Their nightly raids on garbage cans may be viewed as troublesome but their scavenging habits prevent waste accumulation by consuming carrion, overripe fruits and reducing the spread of disease that can arise from decaying organic matter.
+2. Their nightly raids on garbage cans may be viewed as troublesome, but their scavenging habits prevent waste accumulation by consuming carrion, overripe fruits and reducing the spread of disease that can arise from decaying organic matter.

 3. Raccoons unintentionally aid in seed dispersal by pooping out as they forage and consume fruits and nuts from plants.
 By scattering seeds across different sites, raccoons help support plant diversity and foster healthier woodland environments.